- Fruits: melons, berries (strawberries)

 High tunnels are low tech and inexpensive unheated plastic greenhouse structures that allow for production of extended season, higher quality and greater yielding vegetables, small fruit and flowers.
 Organic production in this environment benefits from reduced disease pressure, as well as the potential for enhanced prices.
 Cost effective, safe, and practical methods to control pest pressure in these structures are being researched and evaluated.
 Field events will be held at on-station and on-farm locations and will allow multi-disciplinary team members to engage with producers.
 Extension programming is being addressed with a range of educational materials and outreach activities.

-Evaluate three organic integrated pest management (IPM) techniques on selected high tunnel crop production systems in on-station trials at four sites–
+Evaluate three organic IPM techniques on selected high tunnel crop production systems in on-station trials at four sites--

 Double-cropping annual strawberry and vegetable production systems – Wichita, Kansas

 Organic and conventional production systems for green leafy vegetables – Olathe, Kansas